pyxem/kikuchipy/doc/contributing.rst

   the signal axes manager, like ``print(s.axes_manager)``, and displaying all figures with a white background for axes labels and ticks and figure titles etc. to be readable.

+In general, we run all notebooks every time the documentation is built with Sphinx, to ensure that all notebooks are compatible with the current API at all times.
+This is important!
+For computationally expensive notebooks however, we store the cell outputs so the documentation doesn't take too long to build, either by us locally or the Read The Docs GitHub action.
+To check that the notebooks with cell outputs stored are compatible with the current API as well, we run a scheduled GitHub Action every Monday which checks that the notebooks run OK and that they produced the same output now as when they were last executed.
+We use `nbval <https://nbval.readthedocs.io/en/latest/>`_ for this.

 Running and writing tests
 =========================